lacanoid/datalink/docs/primer.md

      my_table   | link        | NO           | NONE      | FS          | FS           | NO       | NONE
     (1 row)

-To enable integrity checks set integrity to 'SELECTIVE' for this column.
+To enable integrity checks set integrity to `SELECTIVE` for this column.
-One can change link control options for a column with a SQL UPDATE statement.
+One can change link control options for a column with a SQL UPDATE DATALINK.COLUMNS statement.
 Please note that currently only the super user can change column options.

     mydb=# update datalink.columns set integrity='SELECTIVE' where table_name='my_table';